Showing 1 - 1 OF 1

 When traveling by air, the pet kennel/carrier in which your pet will be spending most of their trip is of utmost importance.
 Your pet must have room to turn freely while in a standing position and be able to use normal movements in order to stand erect or lie down in a natural position.
 Airlines can provide you with further information.

-There are no quarantine regulations in Georgia.
+There are no quarantine regulations in Georgia or Fort Moore.

 Contact Veterinary Services for additional information by calling 706-545-4444, or visiting 6417 10th Mountain Division Road, Building 265

 All kennels in Georgia and Alabama require pet owners to verify that their animals have had their rabies and other required shots.
 The Bordetella shot is a state requirement before pets can be boarded in a kennel.

 There are no kennels available on Fort Moore installation.

 The Veterinary Treatment Facility is professionally staffed by the Army Veterinary Corps, with the primary mission of providing complete veterinary care for all government-owned animals.
 Staff members understand how important your pet is to you and, with that in mind, they also offer many types of routine care for the pets of military families.